 PS – There’s a pop quiz that I need you to give me an answer to at the end of the lesson.

-Before we get started I want to give a quick rundown on locked vs. unlocked tracks.
+Here is a quick rundown on locked and unlocked tracks.
+It is important to understand how this works to fully grasp the keyboard shortcuts in this lesson.
 If you are familiar with these already then skip ahead.
 If not, I recommend reading this section.

 Watch the video and/or read below 😀

 You have the choice to lock or unlock a timeline track.
 I strongly recommend locking your tracks.
 In fact, I pretty much only edit with my tracks locked.
-There are a handful of times where it’s more useful for me to unlock them but 99% of the time they’re locked.
+99% of the time my tracks are locked.
+There are only a handful of times when it’s more useful for them to be unlocked.

 When you “lock a track” in After Effects it means you cannot make any changes to it.
 That’s not what this is in Media Composer.
 Locking tracks syncs the given timecode for all locked tracks, locking them together so if you make changes (i.e. adding or removing time to a track by editing in or editing out a clip) to one then you make changes to them all.